ocgeek/Voron-2.4-Parts/Kits/Functional Parts Kit.md

 - Functional Skirt parts
 - Various parts which are functional in nature

-In more details this a list of the parts
+In more details please see herafter a list of the parts including also HW parts.

-HW parts are also listed
-The KIT includes HW Level 1 parts
-The other HW parts listed are optional
+The KIT includes the HW Level 1 parts while other HW Levels parts which are listed are optional

 ![image](https://user-images.githubusercontent.com/76037248/139686900-5887a114-e448-494d-9445-5f930668b091.png)